-In a year of pandemic, Home Depot was supplier to millions
+In year of pandemic, Home Depot became supplier to millions

-The housing market is extremely hot, one of the few economic bright spots for the U.S. economy, and Home Depot is in the middle of it, reporting sales exceeding $132 billion in 2020.
+The housing market was among the very few bright spots for the U.S. economy in the year of the lockdown and Home Depot became its supplier, racking up an unprecedented $132 billion in sales for 2020.

-In the final quarter of the year, sales surged 25% and on Tuesday, the nation’s biggest home improvement chain boosted its quarterly dividend 10%, to $1.65 per share.

-Revenue rose to $32.26 billion from $25.78 billion, topping Wall Street expectations of $30.66 billion, according to a survey of analysts by Zacks Investment Research.
+Sales grew even stronger in the final quarter of the year, surging 25% to $32.26 billion.
+That is up from $25.78 billion in the same period last year and exceeded even the lofty projections for $30.66 billion on Wall Street, according to a survey of analysts by Zacks Investment Research.

+Home improvement stores became a beehive during the pandemic with millions working and attending school remotely.
+Many families concluded that bigger homes, or at least different homes, were the answer in 2020.
+The U.S. Commerce Department has estimated that 811,000 new homes were sold in 2020, up nearly 19% from the previous year.

+While Home Depot was not alone in meeting the resulting demand for hammers, paint or appliances, the sheer volume of goods sold this year were staggering.

 Global sales at stores open at least a year, a key indicator of a retailer’s health, climbed 24.5%, and by 25% if only U.S. stores are counted.